 We aim for the last part of the session to be a discussion, with questions from the audience and discussion among the presenters and moderators.
 We hope to and to find common research themes among participants to help build possible collaborations.
 If the number of abstracts exceed the expected amount, we can also arrange a poster session to be held with the oral presentations.
 This theme should be interesting for Congress participants, with the increasing global focus on forest restoration.

-ORGANIZERS: Name, Organization, email: WHO?
+ORGANIZERS: Name, Organization, email:

-Sheila Ward, International Society of Tropical Foresters, and Coordinator IUFRO 4.02.01, mahoganyforthefuture@gmail.com

-Hans Jürgen Boehmer, Technical University of Munich, Germany, and Deputy Coordinator IUFRO 4.02.01 jboehmer@wzw.tum.de

-Gillian Petrokofsky, University of Oxford, UK, and Deputy Coordinator IUFRO 4.02.01 gillian.petrokofsky@zoo.ox.ac.uk

-Jenny Wong, University of Bangor, UK, and Deputy Coordinator IUFRO 4.02.01 jenny.wong@wildresources.co.uk

-IUFRO Task Force on Monitoring Global Tree Mortality Patterns and Trends

-Henrik Hartmann, Max-Planck Institute for Biogeochemistry, Germany, hhart@bgc-jena.mpg.de

-Adriane Esquivel Muelbert, Birmingham Institute of Forest Research, UK a.esquivelmuelbert@bham.ac.uk

-Aster Gebrekirstos Afwork World Agroforestry Centre, Kenya, A.Gebrekirstos@cgiar.org

-Nadine Rühr, Karlsruhe Institute of Technology, Germany, nadine.ruehr@kit.edu

-Bernhard Schuldt, University of Würzburg, Germany, bernhard.schuldt@uni-wuerzburg.de
+Under development

-SUGGESTED TIME SLOT:
+SUGGESTED TIME SLOT: 120 minutes

-???

 ALIGNMENT WITH CONGRESS THEMES (~100 words): https://iufro2024.com/iufro-world-congress-2024/forests-and-society-towards-2050/iufro-world-congress-2024-themes/

-This session aligns well with these themes and subthemes: 2.3 Planted forests for a resourceful forest bioeconomy, 3.1 Harnessing underused forest genetic resources, 3.2 Biodiversity, deforestation, and restoration, (PLEASE CHECK FOR OTHERS).
+This session aligns well with these themes and subthemes: 1.3 Forest management for global change adaptation and mitigation, 3.2 Biodiversity, deforestation, and restoration, 3.3 Emerging issues in forest landscape ecology, (PLEASE CHECK FOR OTHERS).

 SHORT justification.

-TENTATIVE TITLES AND PRESENTERS: (WHO?) for 2 hour session, 15 min talks, including questions and answers.
+TENTATIVE TITLES AND PRESENTERS: (WHO?)
+15 min talks, including questions and answers.

+HOW THE SESSION MEETS THE CRITERIA FOR SELECTION (max 1000 characters, roughly 200 words):

+Under development